 Once all the details have been agreed, the contracts between you and the buyer must be signed.
 The contracts are exchanged and the buyer pays a deposit.
-Once this happens, there is no more room for negotiation and neither side can pull out of the deal.
-The buyer may also become responsible for the costs of buildings insurance from the date you exchange contracts.
+The sale is usually completed within a month of contracts being exchanged.

 Before you exchange